 MSGI specializes in outreach to the small business community with an emphasis on women-owned and minority businesses.
 Ann is recognized as the driving force behind implementation of the Women-Owned Small Business (WOSB) Federal Contract Program and has been a featured keynote speaker and moderator on many procurement panels nationwide.

-Ms. Sullivan is part of the Montgomery County Chamber of Commerce Board of Directors and also serves on the board of the Medical Care for Children Partnership.
-Ann received the Enterprising Women of the Year Award from Enterprising Women Magazine, and was honored by Professional Women in Advocacy for Excellence in a Federal Issue Campaign.
+Ms. Sullivan is part of the Montgomery County Chamber of Commerce Board of Directors and received the Enterprising Women of the Year Award from Enterprising Women Magazine, and was honored by Professional Women in Advocacy for Excellence in a Federal Issue Campaign.
 Ann is also the recipient of three prestigious Stevie® Awards for Women in Business, receiving the top honor in the categories of Lifetime Achievement —Business, Woman of the Year— Business Services, and Communications or PR Campaign of the Year—Public Affairs.
 She was chosen by Small Business Trends as a Top 100 Small Business Influencer, and the Sunlight Foundation named her as one of Washington’s four “perfectly bipartisan lobbyists.”

 Elizabeth Sullivan is a Director of Government Relations at MSGI focusing on federal procurement, small business and education policy.
 Her expertise in government contracting includes shaping federal acquisition policy on Capitol Hill and analyzing federal procurement data to position companies to win federal contracts.
 She is vice-chair of the Mistaken Identity Foundation and on the DC Teach for America Alumni Board.
 Elizabeth is a graduate of James Madison University, and holds a Master’s degree in Early Childhood Education.
 Prior to Joining Madison Services Group, Elizabeth was a Teach for America corps member in Chicago, IL.